bigchaindb/bigchaindb/docs/source/clusters-feds/set-up-a-federation.md

 # Set Up a Federation

 This section is about how to set up a BigchainDB _federation_, where each node is operated by a different operator.
-If you want to set up and run a BigchainDB cluster on AWS (where all nodes are operated by you), then see [the section about that](deploy-on-aws.html).
+If you want to set up and run a testing cluster on AWS (where all nodes are operated by you), then see [the section about that](aws-testing-cluster.html).

 ## Initial Checklist